-Participants in equipment leasing and finance markets increasingly face regulatory and compliance requirements traditionally reserved for consumer finance companies.
-Even the best equipment leasing and finance companies — which have long viewed compliance as a competitive advantage — now struggle to keep pace with the evolving regulatory landscape, which comes with a cost both in terms of time and in financial resources.
+Commercial equipment leasing and finance companies increasingly face the same regulatory and compliance requirements traditionally reserved for consumer finance entities.
+Even the best-managed equipment leasing and finance companies are often resource-constrained and struggle to keep pace with the evolving regulatory landscape.

-We help clients identify and obtain the state licenses that are necessary to develop and maintain direct and indirect lending channels, and conduct motor vehicle and equipment leasing and financing, debt collection, and online financing activities.
-We draw on our Fintech practice to assist equipment lessors and financiers deploy emerging technologies and new business models to their business to ensure they have a competitive edge in a crowded marketplace.
+We help clients identify and meet state and federal compliance obligations to develop and maintain direct and indirect lending and leasing channels.
+We draw on our fintech and financing experience to assist equipment lessors and financiers deploy emerging technologies and new business models in pursuit of a competitive edge in a crowded marketplace.

 Our work in this area includes:

-- Structuring and negotiating equipment leasing and financing transactions of all sizes, including vendor and indirect finance transactions
+- Structuring and negotiating equipment leasing and financing transactions, including vendor and indirect finance transactions

 - Developing and implementing fintech and e-commerce solutions, including electronic documents and contracting processes, leasing and remarketing opportunities, and development of the Standards and Procedures for Electronic Records and Signatures

 - Tailoring policies and procedures to comply with the Bank Secrecy Act, anti-money-laundering regulations (BSA/AML), the Equal Credit Opportunity Act (ECOA), the Fair Credit Reporting Act (FCRA), and the Federal Trade Commission Act’s prohibition on unfair and deceptive acts or practices (UDAP)